AnyFetch/developers.anyfetch.com/blueprint.md

 Data regarding a document.

 ### Get Document [GET]
-A single document with its details.
+A single document with its details, [projected according to its `document_type`](/guides/concepts/projection.html).
+For raw data access, use `GET /documents/:id/raw`

 Result contains, amongst other :